uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 * _Configuration generator_: Simple [XML configuration files](Page_specification.md) could be generated automatically using the informations obtained from the vehicle.
 This menu opens the [configuration generator](Configuration_Generator.md) which allows to create new or modify existing XML files by simply selecting the ECU and job informations.
 * _Configuration_: This menu allows the selection of the [configuration file](Page_specification.md) _(*.cccfg file)_.
 When using the [configuration generator](Configuration_Generator.md) the configuration is selected automatically.
 After selection the file will be compiled.
 * _Ediabas tool_: This is a port of the tool32.exe windows application.
 Selecting the menu will open the [Ediabas tool](EdiabasTool.md) page.
-* _Storage media_: If the default storage media for the ECU files is not appropriate, a different media could be selected in this sub menu.
-The application storage directory on the media will be always fixed to _de.holeschak.bmw_deep_obd_.
 * _Download ECU files_: Since the BMW ECU files are very large (100MB), they are not included in the application package.
 When starting the application for the first time the ECU file download is requested automatically.
 With this menu entry the file download could be initiated manually if the ECU files are damaged.
 * _Data logging_: Selecting this menu entry will open a sub menu with multiple data logging options:
 	* _Create trace file_: If the checkbox of this menu is active, a _ifh.trc_ file will be created when the application is connected.
 The trace file will be created in the _Log_ subdirectory.